 The PNWMA features an Americans with Disabilities Act (ADA)-compliant facility with well-lit easy-access parking.
 There is a reception area and 2 classrooms for massage instruction and clinics.
-There is a faculty/student lounge with a sink, microwave, refrigerator, and storage space for each student to store their school-related supplies.
-Male and female restrooms are provided.
-This is an ADA-accessible facility with a ground-level 1st-floor location, compliant restrooms, and access to all rooms in the space.
+There is a faculty/student lounge with sink, microwave, refrigerator and storage space for each student to store their school related supplies.
+Male and female restrooms equipped with showers are provided.
+This is an ADA accessible facility with a ground level 1st floor location, compliant restrooms and access to all rooms in the space.

-The school is located less than a 1⁄4 mile from the Vancouver Mall, where there is a C-Tran bus station and many food options.
-There are restaurants, gas stations, and financial institutions within close proximity to the school.
+The school is located less than a 1/4 mile from the Vancouver Mall, where there is a C-Tran bus station and many food options.
+There are restaurants, gas stations and financial institutions are within close proximity to the school.

-The maximum class size is 12 students, the maximum student-to-teacher ratio will be 12 to 1.
+The maximum class size is 16 students, the maximum student to teacher ratio will be 16 to 1.